insideout10/wordlift-docs/docs/key-concepts.rst

 Annotating contents, also known as *semantic enrichment* or *lifting*, creates metadata that computers can understand.
-Just like in forensic science human fingerprints are used, in computer science we use semantic fingerprints to tell computers what we're talking about.
+Just like in forensic science human fingerprints are used to identify humans in the scene, in computer science we use semantic fingerprints to tell computers what we're talking about.

 WordLift re-uses these semantic fingerprints for adding Schema.org markup and for re-purposing contents using Widgets.